techdivision/import-docs/pages/02.getting-started/02.usage/docs.38.md

 ### Operations

-As well as the Magento 2 standard import functionality, M2IF will provide 3 different import operations:
+In contrast to the Magento 2 standard import functionality, up from version 3.8.0, M2IF will provide 2 additional import operations:

 | Operation                 | Description
 |:--------------------------|:-----------------------------------------------------------------------------------|